Instructions for Authors

 2. The second page of a Regular Paper and Review Article should contain an abstract (250 words or less) and key words (5 or fewer, in alphabetical order).
 The second page of a Short Communication should contain an abstract (120 words or less) and key words (3 or fewer, in alphabetical order).

-3. The body of the manuscript on and after the third page of a Regular Paper should in principle be divided into the following sections: Introduction, Materials and Methods, Results, Discussion, Acknowledgements, and References.
-For Short Communication, captions such as Introduction, Materials and Methods, and Results should not be used, and References should follow the text.
+3. The body of the manuscript on and after the third page of a Regular Paper should in principle be divided into the following sections: Introduction, Materials and Methods, Results, Discussion, Conflict of Interest, Acknowledgements, and References.
+For Short Communication, captions such as Introduction, Materials and Methods, and Results should not be used, and Conflict of Interest and References should follow the text.

 4. Proper nouns should begin with a capital letter.
 The scientific names of animals, plants and microorganisms must be italicized.